 Most microgreens are easy to germinate.
 But it’s more involved than throwing seeds down and misting them with water.

-I will explain the weighted blackout method below in this first article of this four-part how to germinate microgreens series.
+I will explain the weighted blackout method in the first article of this four-part how-to germinate microgreens series.

 Weighted Blackout Method Defined